beersb/SOC-Automation-Lab/README.md

 This completed the Wazuh installation process.

 ### Configuring Wazuh
 In this step, we installed a Wazuh agent on our Windows machine.
-This agent is designed to ingest all sorts of log data generated by the Windows machine, and then forward this data to the Wazuh server.
+This agent is designed to ingest all sorts of log data generated by the Windows machine and then forward it to the Wazuh server.
 However, by default, it is not configured to ingest Sysmon data, so it was also necessary to change the configuration of the agent to rectify this.
-To begin the installation process, we first has to access the Wazuh application via web browser, not the Windows host.
+To begin the installation process, we first had to access the Wazuh application via web browser, not the Windows host.
 Thus, we navigated to the public IP address of the Wazuh server:

     https://66.42.82.228